Taylor Swift, Harry Styles and Lizzo lead 2023 iHeartRadio Music Awards nominations

 The Weeknd

-Favorite Residency: *Socially Voted Category
+Favorite Residency:

 “An Evening with Silk Sonic” – Bruno Mars, Anderson .Paak, Silk Sonic